piisa/pii-data/doc/srcdocument.md

 A Source Document, as described in the [data specification], contains two
 elements:
  * a document header, containing global metadata
  * a number of *document chunks*, containing the document payload.

-The Python data structure for a document chunk is `DocumentChunk`, which is just a Python `namedtuple`, with up to three elements:
+The Python data structure to manage a document chunk is [DocumentChunk]
- * `id`: chunk identifier
- * `data`: the chunk contents (typically a raw unicode text blob).
- * `context`: contextual information associated to the chunk (optional)

 ## Document types